-- paid unitholder distributions of \$147.8 million in cash and \$754.2 million in units, - issued 40,250,000 units to Simon Property in exchange for the \$1.6 billion of proceeds from two separate public offerings of Simon Property common stock, - paid preferred unit distributions totaling \$38.2 million, - redeemed \$85.1 million aggregate liquidation preference of 7.75%/8% cumulative redeemable preferred units, - funded consolidated capital expenditures of \$376.3 million (includes development and other costs of \$160.4 million, renovation and expansion costs of \$159.0 million, and tenant costs and other operational capital expenditures of \$56.9 million), and - funded investments in unconsolidated entities of \$107.2 million.
+- sold 40,250,000 shares of common stock resulting in total proceeds of \$1.6 billion, - paid stock dividends and unitholder distributions of \$147.8 million in cash and \$754.2 million in common stock and units, - paid preferred stock dividends and preferred unit distributions totaling \$38.2 million, - redeemed our 7.75%/8% cumulative redeemable preferred units for \$85.1 million, - funded consolidated capital expenditures of \$376.3 million (includes development and other costs of \$160.4 million, renovation and expansion costs of \$159.0 million, and tenant costs and other operational capital expenditures of \$56.9 million) and - funded investments in unconsolidated entities of \$107.2 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon

-Property's REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to stockholders necessary to maintain our REIT qualification on a long-term basis.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our new credit facility, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on our new credit facility, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.